 The egg donor must undergo ovarian stimulation and egg retrieval, as in the initial step of IVF.
 This requires more time and impacts the donor’s life more than sperm donation, so in the United States, egg donors generally receive payment for their assistance.
 The couple seeking assistance usually is responsible for payment.

-While the donor undergoes ovarian stimulation, the infertile woman who will receive the eggs takes hormone medications in order to prepare her uterus for embryo implantation.
+Egg donors through The World Egg Bank undergo ovarian stimulation so the collected eggs can be frozen.
+Once a donor has been selected, the infertile woman who will receive the eggs takes hormone medications in order to prepare her uterus for embryo implantation.
 The male partner gives a semen sample, which will be combined with the donor eggs for fertilization, and one or more healthy embryos are then transferred to the recipient’s uterus.
 The male partner will be genetically related to the baby, and the female partner will carry the pregnancy and be the recorded birth mother.

 Egg donation produces the relatively high birth rate of greater than 50 percent nationally and often offers infertile couples the best chance of pregnancy.
 According to the American Society for Reproductive Medicine, nearly 10 percent of assisted reproductive cycles in the United States use donor eggs.